 Many sources are stored in repositories outside of Belgium.
 First of all, there are the archives of the JDC (with branches in New York and Jerusalem) and of the World Jewish Congress records on Belgium (stored at the Jacob Rader Marcus Center of the American Jewish Archives in Cincinnati).
 Original documents of the Belgian Jewish Committee in London during the Second World War are available at Yad Vashem (M.22).
 This committee, founded in 1943 in London by Herman Schamisso, unified a group of Belgian Jewish exiles in London.
 Their records contain correspondence with various Jewish institutions in Belgium, England, the US and elsewhere.
 They also contain correspondence with the Belgian government-in-exile about ways of assisting Jews in Belgium and Jews from Belgium in exile abroad.
 Furthermore, the records include lists of deportees and survivors.
 In addition to this rich collection, Yad Vashem has both original and copied documents on Jews in Belgium, including on Jewish resistance (M.64, 0.29, 0.44).
 There are also indirect sources on Jews in Belgium, such as “Documentation regarding the Holocaust from the Central Archives in Moscow, 1939-1945” (M.40) and “Documentation of the Central British Fund” (M.56).

 USHMM also holds vast materials, both originals and copies, on Jews in Belgium.
-Their copy collection on Belgium includes copies from the Directorate-General War Victims, from CEGESOMA, from the National archives (Foreigner’s police archives, Brüsseler Treuhandgesellschaft collection, Archive of the Diamond collection and other files).
+Their copy collection on Belgium includes copies from Kazerne Dossin, the Directorate-General War for Victims, CEGESOMA, and the National Archives (Foreigners’ Police, Brüsseler Treuhandgesellschaft collection, Archive of the Diamond collection and other files).
 A non-exhaustive list of the copies includes: selected records from the Belgian War Crimes Tribunals and Investigation Records, selected records from the Ministry of Reconstruction of Belgium, selected records from the Belgian Royal Archives, selected records related to the Pierre Beeckmans Anti-Jewish organisation in Belgium, selected records from the City of Liège and from the Consistoire Central Israélite de Belgique, and records relating to the Breendonk camp.
 The original collections include the “Fela and Chaïm Perelman papers” (Acc.nr.
 2006.432).
-Chaïm Perelman (a very influential philosopher in the fields of the philosophy of law and argument) founded the "Comité de Défense des Juifs," the Jewish underground in Belgium.
+Chaïm Perelman (a very influential philosopher in the fields of the philosophy of law and argumentation) founded the "Comité de Défense des Juifs", the Jewish underground in Belgium.
 Both Chaïm and Fela worked for the underground during the war.
-Fela opened a kindergarten called 'Nos Petits' in 1942 and when the school closed he made effortsto hide Jewish children.
+Fela opened a kindergarten called 'Nos Petits' in 1942 and when the school closed she made efforts to hide Jewish children.

 German sources on Belgium during the Second World War are stored at, among other places, the French National Archives at Pierrefitte-sur-Seine (sub-series AJ40), and the Bundesarchiv-Militärarchiv Freiburg.